arifrgilang/machine-learning-breast-cancer/README.md

 Class: B

-This repository has consists of 2 folder
+This repository consists of 2 folder

 1. Jupyter Notebook - Base code for training the model
 2. Android GUI - Interface for testing trained model